JeninSutradhar/ffmpeg-VideoPlayer-Rust_Slint/README.md

 ⚠️ **Warning: Under Development** ⚠️

-This video player is currently under active development and may have bugs or incomplete features.
-We are working on improvements and will address known issues soon.
+This video player is working fine but currently under active development.
+I am working on improvements and will address known issues soon :)

 ## Features